To be blunt, if your company has put off doing anything about ISO 13485:2016, you need to act immediately.

 Don’t panic; however, take action immediately.

-Contact your registrar, start on GAP analysis and updating your QMS.
-Greenlight Guru can help through resources and by guiding you through the system.
-One of the key things provided is traceability, which is now mandated by ISO 13485:2016.
+Contact your registrar, start on GAP analysis and update your QMS.
+Greenlight Guru can help through our quality management system software that's designed specifically to help you with these tasks.
+One of the key features of our software is traceability, which is now mandated by ISO 13485:2016.
 Our workflows help you to manage and streamline processes, and work to a tight timeline.
 With alternatives such as paper-based systems, you won’t have the means to be scaleable or monitor all the parts of your QMS so closely.

 Our clients have used our QMS software to get through ISO 13485:2016 already: